Carr brothers move a step closer to death penalty - NewsBreak

 One of the five survived when a bullet hit a barrette in her hair.
 During the trial, she was referred to as H.G.
 Her testimony was critical.

-The brothers were convicted in 2002 on four counts of capital murder, one count of murder, one count of attempted murder, and multiple counts of rape, kidnapping, and robbery.2nd suspect arrested in connection to fatal 2022 shooting in Manhattan
+The brothers were convicted in 2002 on four counts of capital murder, one count of murder, one count of attempted murder, and multiple counts of rape, kidnapping, and robbery.Millions of Fisher-Price baby seats recalled after more than 100 infants die

 APPEALS